cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   designed to aid in the decryption of historical ciphers by providing statistical data and algorithmic analysis on encrypted messages.
   It was developed in a university project by 6 (?) students in 2000.
+  The Website contains the source files, but not the executables.

 The only other programs known to us, which usefully combine